The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/savage-encounter-tips.md

 If buffs are delayed to 4:30, open with a prepull potion and early Delirium.
 You will also need to use an extra Edge of Shadow out of buffs to keep Darkside active.

-Use Delirium on the third GCD after Sundered Sky at the latest to finish the following use before Prismatic Deception.
-This Delirium should be used if your totall killtime will fall between 9:40~10:45, or longer than 11:15.
-Otherwise, it can be held to use directly after Prismatic for better alignment with raidbuffs.
+Use Delirium on the 3rd GCD after Sundered Sky at the latest to finish the following use before Prismatic Deception.
+This Delirium should be used if your total killtime will fall between 9:40~10:45, or longer than 11:15.
+Otherwise, it can be held to use directly after Prismatic for better alignment with raid buffs.

 At the Right of the Heavens just before Prismatic Deception, it is possible to stand opposite the party stack and run through the boss after Powder Mark snapshots.
 The timing on this is quite tight.